Is this the Clear? Kinda looks like an empty dining room…

 [Uh, how do I—] I’m about to ask how to speak telepathically, but then I realize I just did it.
 [Right.
 Never mind.]

-Gyrax, blazes with fantastic luminescence.
-[Don’t get lost—keep a tight hold on your sense of self.]
+Gyrax, blazes with vibrant luminescence.
+[Don’t get lost in her—keep a tight hold on your sense of self.]

 Doesn’t sound hard.
 I’m pretty sure I know how to—